- Publications and resources

 - is receiving secondary education in an Australian or New Zealand educational institution and the language of instruction is English;

-- worked in Australia or New Zealand for at least 3 of the 5 years immediately before applying for the student pilot licence;
+- worked in Australia or New Zealand for at least 3 of the 5 years immediately before applying for the recreational pilot licence;

 - The General or Academic Training Module of the International English Language Testing System (IELTS) with an overall grade of 5.5 on condition that no single test area has a score of less than 5.0.

-- Test of English for International Communication-Secure Program (TOEIC-Secure Program/Public Testing Centre) with the following minimum test scores:
+- Test of English for International Communication-Secure Program (TOEIC-Secure Program/Public Testing Centre) with grades not less than:

 - listening - 350